 The Best Candidates

-- Do not have a history of serious eye trauma, Grave’s disease, or uncontrolled glaucoma
+- Do not have a history of extensive facial trauma

-- Healthy, non-smoker, and not taking any blood thinner medication
+- Are a healthy, non-smoker and not taking blood thinner medication

-Once you have recovered from the anesthesia you can return home, as blepharoplasty is an outpatient surgery.
+Once you have recovered from the anesthesia you can return home, as brow lift surgery is an outpatient procedure.
 You should arrange to have a responsible adult drive you home and stay with you for the next one to two days.
 Some surgical pain is expected and treated with pain medications.
-In the immediate post-operative period, your eyelids are swollen and vision is blurry due to the ointment, usually returning to normal over the next day.
+Depending on the technique used, you may have stitches or staples at the incision sites.
+Your Restore SD surgeon will see you frequently after surgery and determine optimal timing for suture or staple removal.
+Two to three days after surgery your dressings will be removed and you will be able to wash your hair.
+You will use antibiotic ointment over the incision sites until they are fully healed.
+When the camera assisted technique is used, a small absorbable implant is used to hold the brow in its new position.
+The implant dissolves over several months and it may be felt high on the forehead near the hairline in the months right after surgery.
 Most patients can return to work after 1 to 2 weeks.
 It is generally safe to start applying makeup after 2 weeks.
-Normal activities such as showering, eating and light activity such as walking can be resumed within 24 hours after surgery.
+Normal daily activities such as showering, eating and light activity such as walking can be resumed within 24 hours after surgery.
 Some post-operative swelling is normal and resolves in the first 4 weeks in the typical patient.
 You should refrain from intense physical activity for 4 weeks.
-During the recovery period, you will have follow-up with your Restore SD surgeon and will be guided back to your usual activities.
+During the recovery period, you will have follow up with your Restore SD surgeon and will be guided back to your usual activities.
 Most complications occur from getting too active too early, so select a surgical date that allows an appropriate amount of time to heal and gradually return to your more vigorous activities.

 The Combined Procedures